There is a problem

 - do not accept their proposed rent increase

-- plan to apply to Rent Service Scotland to challenge it
+- plan to apply to Rent Service Scotland for them to set the rent

 Details you’ll need for the application form